benward2301/dynq/README.md

 The maximum number of DynamoDB items to scan across one or more requests.

-Unlike `--limit`, `meta.lastEvaluatedKey` may be returned when this option is given.
+Unlike `--limit`, `meta.lastEvaluatedKey` will be returned when this option is given unless all items have been scanned.

 #### `-Q, --request-limit`